The Virginia Association of Museums turned 50 this year, so their annual conference in Norfolk, VA was one big, museum-filled party.

 We love attending conferences, meeting museum professionals from all over, and hearing how they are inspiring change in their institutions and communities.

 Want us to join you at your conference?
-Reach out to our Audience Development Team!
+Reach out to our Museum Consulting Team!